VisualComposer/builder/CodeStyle.md

 Project in JS consists of *modules* and *services*.
 - **Module** is encapsulated peace of data that can access to own code and only.
 - **Service** is object that can be accessed by modules via vc-cake object method. getService.
-Service should have very pure logic and it never work with DOM elements(if browser is used).
+Service should have very pure logic and it never works with DOM elements(if browser is used).

 - vc-cake.js is a base library to build js:  https://npmjs.com/package/vc-cake
 - Project is bundled with webpack.